 - Student Assistantships –The University of Washington employs graduate students in various assistantship positions.
 There are three types: Teaching Assistant (TA), Research Assistant (RA) and Staff Assistant (SA).
 Within our department, the GPC oversees all positions and the hiring process.

-For Master’s level students, however, the only current mechanism for funding in our department is as a TA.
+For Master’s level students, the most common assistantship in our department is a TA position.
 RA positions are fairly exclusive to students in our doctoral program and our department does not typically have SA positions to award.

 TA positions – When available, these positions are generally awarded to second year Master’s students who have demonstrated strong academic performance in their program.
+First-year students may also be eligible for a TA position, typically in Spring or Summer quarters.
 The TA positions are awarded on a quarter-by-quarter basis depending on departmental needs.
-Students who wish to be considered for these appointments are expected to attend all required SPHSC departmental orientation and training sessions.
 Interested parties should contact our GPC Dr. Kristie Spencer.
-The associated classes are:

 - UW Leadership Education in Neurodevelopmental and Related Disabilities (LEND) Scholarships – LEND scholarships are available to Master’s students who wish to work with individuals with neurodevelopmental disabilities and their families.
 These short-term traineeships are not typically awarded until a student is well established in the graduate program.
 Interested parties should contact Dr. John Thorne.